Jesmyn Ward, Heir to Faulkner, Probes the Specter of Race In the South

 These themes congregate in Ward's nonfiction too.
 After Men We Reaped, which focused on the untimely deaths of five young black men in her community, including her brother and a cousin, Ward edited The Fire This Time.
 The 2016 anthology positioned essays from younger writers, including Edwidge Danticat, Claudia Rankine and Isabel Wilkerson, in the spirit of James Baldwin's The Fire Next Time.
 Just as the 1963 best seller reflected on the particular civil rights struggles of the period, Ward's anthology was sparked by the shooting of unarmed young black men like Trayvon Martin and Michael Brown, and offered ruminations on the unique struggles and the path ahead for black Americans.

 Tension is still real in DeLisle, a tiny town of around 1,000 people, where Ward says her friends have felt "really disappointed" since the election.
 "There was something so empowering about having President Obama in office, because I know that for many of us, that's something that we never thought that we'd see in our lifetime," she says.
-To see the election of Donald Trump and the hordes of his supporters who were comfortable with his language about race--not to mention the race hatred visible in Charlottesville and Boston in recent weeks--is like "we've been reminded once again that we live in the South," she says, "that we live in a place where throughout the centuries and throughout the decades, our lives have been considered worthless."
+To see the election of Donald Trump and the hordes of his supporters who were comfortable with his language about race — not to mention the race hatred visible in Charlottesville and Boston in recent weeks — is like "we've been reminded once again that we live in the South," she says, "that we live in a place where throughout the centuries and throughout the decades, our lives have been considered worthless."

 This keen attention to history's bitter hold on the present will likely continue to motivate Ward.
 For her next novel, Ward will head along the Gulf Coast to New Orleans, where she'll write about "the height of the domestic slave trade, in the early 1800s."
 But she promises a return to Bois Sauvage.
 "I love creating that community and writing about that place, because I think in some ways Bois Sauvage is like the DeLisle of my past; it's like the DeLisle of the '80s that I can never return to.
 So in some ways, when I write about Bois Sauvage, I'm writing about a home that I've lost."